-"I don't want to see you here again," Devlin said in a threatening low tone.
+"I don't want to see you here again," Burke said in a threatening low tone.
 "You're leaving town, as of now."
 He turned and entered the tavern.
 A brief flash of warm light, music and laughter spilled onto the sidewalk as the door opened and closed.

 Five hundred dollars.